 I used to adore stuff.
 All kinds of stuff.
-During my teenage years, my only two interests were partying and thinking about what new cool piece cloth to buy.
-Every time I went out shopping, I was thrilled, excited to purchase something new.
-I thought that this new thing will make my life complete and rid me out of the misery.
+During my teenage years, my only two interests were partying and thinking about what new cool piece of clothing to buy.
+Every time I went out shopping, I was thrilled, and excited to purchase something new.
+I thought that this new thing would make my life complete and rid me of misery.
 And even though I felt happy (and I still do) when I was buying something, not long after the feeling of joy was replaced by the same weary feeling that prompted me to go out shopping in the first place.
 But instead of figuring out why I felt anxious, I was trying to fill the void with even more physical goods.

 Naturally, I’ve accumulated a lot of stuff throughout the years.
 Some of them useful others downright stupid.
 Thankfully, somewhere along the way, I found this minimalism thing.
 This now trendy lifestyle concept that’s getting a bit banal.

 Still, if we disregard all the noisy posts, the well-presented Instagram stories that are probably fake, and the quick courses that are prompting you to buy things, I can assure you that adopting the lifestyle of owning less, a.k.a the minimalist lifestyle, at least to some extent, can help you find clarity, satisfaction, and joy.

 How do I know?
 Well, when I first started this site my intention was to document my minimalist journey.
 Along the way though, durmonski.com became something more – a place where I share the lessons I learn from the books I read.
 And although I no longer write how to be a minimalist publications, I still consider myself, at least to some extent, a modern minimalist.

 I don’t talk about it on the street.
 I don’t share it on social media.
 And you won’t see me videotaping my apartment to show you how less I have.
 But I do wear the same set of clothes and I keep my apartment clutter-free.